ibm-cloud-docs/discovery-data/connector-sharepoint-onprem-cp4d.md

     LDAP user filter
     :   The user filter to search user entries in LDAP.
 If unspecified, the default value is `(userPrincipalName={0})`.

--   Set up full read access for the web application.

 If you are using version 2.2.1 or earlier, then you must complete some extra prerequisite tasks before you can connect to the data source.
 For more information, see [SharePoint On Prem prerequisite steps for prior releases](#prior-prereqs).